New India Medical Visa Rules 2026 – Complete Guide to Changes & Process

-India’s medical visa policies have undergone significant changes in 2025, aiming to streamline medical tourism, reduce fraud, and enhance patient experiences.
-These updates are crucial for international patients planning treatment in India.
-This comprehensive guide outlines the key changes, application processes, and essential information for prospective medical travelers.
+India’s medical visa policies have undergone significant changes in 2026, aiming to streamline medical tourism, reduce fraud, and enhance patient experiences.
+These updates are crucial for international patients planning treatment in India to understand how to apply for Indian Medical Visa.
+This comprehensive guide outlines the key changes, application processes, and essential information for prospective medical travellers.

 The Ministry of Home Affairs (MHA) and Ministry of External Affairs (MEA) updated medical visa rules to: